Marketing

 3.3 Using Ad Extensions

-Using ad extensions like sitelinks, such as Features, Customer Success Stories, or Pricing, gives users more context and ways to engage, making your ad more informative and clickable.
+Ad extensions like sitelinks—for example, Features, Customer Success Stories, or Pricing—provide users with more context and ways to engage, making your ad more informative and clickable.

 For example, you’re running ads for keyword B2B visitor identification software.
 You can increase expected CTR by crafting a compelling ad highlighting a unique value proposition and encouraging action.
 Instead of a generic headline like ‘Visitor Identification Software for B2B’, use a headline that addresses a direct benefit: ‘Identify Anonymous Website Visitors – Convert Leads Faster!’
 Rather than ‘Learn More,’ a targeted CTA could be ‘Book Your Demo Today,’ which can improve CTR.